antonioantonr/dbadmin/README.md

 # dbadmin
-admin scripts for different kind of databases
+github repository for my admin scripts for different kind of databases.